mnowlin/poli405/syllabus.md

 As stated by President Kennedy, making choices is at the heart of governing.
 How do policymakers make choices regarding public policy?
 From where do policymakers draw information?
 How do policymaking institutions help or hinder the processing of information for policy making?
 These are the questions that we will examine this semester.

 The Capstone seminar in Political Science is designed to be a culminating experience.
 Therefore, you will be expected to draw upon the ideas and skills you have gained thus far to explore a new topic within the field of Political Science.
-The major focus of the course is on the development of an orginial research project centered around questions of information use in the policymaking process.
+The major focus of the course is on the development of an original research project centered around questions of information use in the policymaking process.
 The readings in this course are designed to provide you the theoretical and conceptual background needed to develop a project in this area.

 This course will be structured as a seminar, meaning that classes will be discussion based rather than lecture based.
 This requires you to come to class prepared by having done the assigned readings prior to class.
 In addition, you should be prepared to participate in class by asking questions and making informed comments that add to the class discussion. _Cell phones must be put away during class and the use of laptops for note-taking is STRONGLY DISCOURAGED_.